Accessibility: Working with Page Sections

 Yes, it is possible for Siteimprove to edit the sections that we generated for you.
 Technical Support will be able to update and make changes to the page sections at your request.

-Upon launch of Accessibility: NextGen, these sections will be available in the platform as filters on the Issues page and the Accessibility Overview page.
+These sections are available in the platform as filters on the Issues page and the Accessibility Overview page.
 As mentioned, it will be possible for Technical Support to amend and edit the parameters of these sections.

 In the future, we would like to offer customers the ability to edit and amend pages sections themselves within the platform.